-Our February book is Wool by Hugh Howey.
-We'll meet on Wednesday, February 28 @7:00 pm in Meeting Room B.
+Our June book is The Rise and Fall of D.O.D.O. by Neal Stephenson.
+We'll meet on Wednesday, June 27th @7:00 pm in Meeting Room B.

 Skip to content »